-ISO is a system of measuring film speed, which indicates the film’s sensitivity to light.
-Lower numbers are less sensitive while higher numbers are more sensitive.
+ISO is a system of measuring a type of film’s speed, which indicates that film’s sensitivity to light.
+Lower ISO numbers are less sensitive while higher ISO numbers are more sensitive.
 When you load your camera with film, you will indicate an ISO rate for your film.

 When you push your film during shooting (“underexposing” is the more common term for pushing film in-camera), you’re setting your camera to have a higher ISO rate than the film.
 Essentially, you’re telling your camera that the film inside it is more sensitive to light than it actually is.
-This speeds up the exposures, exposing your film to less light.
+This speeds up the exposures, thus exposing your film to less light.

 So, why would anyone want to underexpose while shooting?
-You may need a faster exposure for shots with moving subjects or in low light situations (to keep your shutter speed from being impossibly low).
+You may need a faster exposure for shots with moving subjects, or in low light situations in order to keep your shutter speed from being impossibly low.

 When you set your camera to have a lower ISO rate than your film, you are pulling your film during shooting (“overexposing” is the more common term for pulling film in-camera).
 You’re telling your camera that the film is less sensitive to light than it is, thus exposing the film to more light.

 Color negative film, however, has a lot of latitude in terms of exposure, and many photogs will overexpose their film to help increase the color saturation and light.
 Even though the film is being pulled in-camera, the film is developed normally (we’ll tell you why in the next section).

 2) PUSHING/PULLING DURING DEVELOPMENT

 Imagine a frame of film as an empty square.
-Drop a handful of sand onto the square--that represents the light that hit the film.
+Drop a handful of sand onto the square.
+That sand represents the light that hit the film.
 In some places there is more sand, and in some places there is less sand.
 When you develop film, you are developing the areas on the square that were hit by sand.